The Sacred Art of Joking is a book by James Cary about how jokes can go horribly wrong, especially in the realm of religion.

 How can I buy the book?

-You can also buy copies of James’s previous works, including a DVD of his romantic comedy about science and faith, The God Particle and an audio CD of his comedy about Martin Luther and the 95 Theses, A Monk’s Tale.
+While you’re there why not grab an audio CD of his romantic comedy, The God Particle and an audio CD of his comedy about Martin Luther and the 95 Theses, A Monk’s Tale.
 These could make excellent unexpected presents.

 So Who Is James Cary?